You want 'em, We got 'em … Coyote Tails For Fly Tying - The Perfect Material For Saltwater Flies!

 Coyote Fur has shorter, stiffer guard hairs and a soft underfur.
 The color still varies, but the vast majority is more cream grays and blacks.

 16-18" Soft Tanned Coyote Tail.
 Coloration varies with each coyote tail.
+Remember, this is a natural product so exact colors and dimensions may vary.

 Pick Up Your Coyote Tail Today!